mebeim/aoc/2022/README.md

 **But wait**, what?
 The returned value seems wrong!
 Indeed, there is still one thing we did not consider.
 If there *already is* any beacon detected on the `y=200000` line, we should not count its spot as invalid.
-We could simply subtract the number of beacons with `y=200000` from the total, but this won'w work, as multiple sensors could be detecting the same beacon, and we would be over-counting them.
+We could simply subtract the number of beacons with `y=200000` from the total, but this won't work, as multiple sensors could be detecting the same beacon, and we would be over-counting them.
 Instead, we can use a [`set`][py-set] of `x` coordinates to exclude for all the beacons that are on the target line.